joshr17/IFM/README.md

   --mlp --moco-t 0.2 --aug-plus --cos
   --dist-url 'tcp://localhost:10001' --multiprocessing-distributed --world-size 1 --rank 0 \
   --method ifm \
-  --eps 0.1 \
+  --epsilon 0.1 \
   --dataset_root PATH/TO/DATA
 ```

-To run standard MoCo-v2 simply remove the `--method` and `--eps` arguments.
+To run standard MoCo-v2 simply remove the `--method` and `--epsilon` arguments.
 Training should fit on any 8-gpu machine, but also works on 4 Tesla V100s.
 For linear evaluation run,

 ```
 python main_lincls.py \